 Run Magento cron jobs as the Magento file system owner.

-- The general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on, typically runs as the PHP command-line user’s
+PHP command-line configuration: The general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on.

-- Two other cron jobs are used by the Component Manager and System Upgrade utilities.
-Those commands must use the web server’s
+Web server PHP plug-in configuration: Two other cron jobs are used by the Component Manager and System Upgrade utilities.

 If you’re not experienced with running cron, you can run all commands with the web server’s configuration; however, we leave the decision up to you.